Key takeaways

 Uber: $152,776

-The main logic behind the Uber app is recognizing locations of the user and available drivers, connecting the two and following the ride in real-time up to the destination point.
-Other interesting features here are rating system, chatting, different payment options and accessing user’s orders history.
+The main feature behind the Uber app is recognizing locations of the user and available drivers, connecting the two and following the ride in real-time up to the destination point.
+Other interesting features here are rating system, live chat, different payment options and accessing user’s orders history.

 WhatsApp: $184,512

 The messenger lets users share texts, pictures, videos, audios and geo-locations, either one-on-one or in group chats.
-End-to-end encryption feature makes the app valued by the users, who appreciate concern for their security levels.
+End-to-end encryption feature makes the app valued by the users, highlighting users’ interest in apps that give consideration to their security levels.

 Estimate cost of apps by their type: 8 examples